-CentOS 7 is now available for download, it can be either burned on DVD or USB sticks for the installation.
-Live media images is available for both Gnome and KDE environment, these images help you to test the CentOS 7 before installing it.
+CentOS 7 is now available for download, and it can be either burned on DVD or USB sticks for the installation.
+Live media images are available for both Gnome and KDE environment, and these images help you to test the CentOS 7 before installing it.
 Net install image can be used to install OS over a network.

 The Everything image contains all the packages that are available for CentOS 7, including those packages that are not directly installable from the installer.
 To install the extra packages, you must mount the DVD ROM and install it manually by using the yum command.